AgroConnect-Empowering-Indian-Farmers/AgroConnect-dev/README.md

 - Loads each image from your dataset.
 - Extracts the feature embeddings using ResNet50.
 - Stores the image path, class (disease name), and corresponding feature vector in features_db
+- Feature Extraction: The uploaded image's features are extracted using the pretrained ResNet50 model.
+- Cosine Similarity: Each uploaded image is compared with the stored embeddings using cosine similarity.
+The image with the highest similarity score is considered the best match.
+- Disease Prediction: The disease class associated with the most similar image is returned as the predicted disease.
+- Fine-tuning the Pretrained Model: After initial testing, fine-tuning the ResNet50 model with dataset to improve the feature extraction for crop disease images.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Ofhbm7w5_ieNhxDtnmfKlPlw8ZnU7sO-?usp=sharing)

-### RAG  Notebook: Shows the ouput for the treatment and causes of the detected disease
+### RAG  Notebook: Shows the output for the treatment and causes of the detected disease
 - Load the Crop disease management and treatment information pdfs from the directory and create chunks of them.
 - Chunks are converted into embbedings using SENTENCE-BERT Model.
 - Embeddings are Stored in Index.